AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 <!-- https://www.adobe.com/go/cai-dataset-completeness -->

 In the dataset preview is a dataset completeness percentage value.
 This value provides a quick snapshot of how many columns in your dataset are empty/null.
 If a dataset contains a lot of missing values and these values are captured elsewhere, it is highly recommended you include the dataset containing the missing values.
-In this example Person ID is empty, however, Person ID is captured in a separate dataset that we can include.
+In this example Person ID is empty, however, Person ID is captured in a separate dataset that can be included.

 >[!NOTE]
 >